themagnifico/cocopi-docs/installation.md

 ## Apache 2

-Place the `copilot` folder in your `htdocs` directory.
+Place the `cocopi` folder in your `htdocs` directory.
 Done.

 ## nginx

-Place the `copilot` folder in your `html` directory.
+Place the `cocopi` folder in your `html` directory.
 Depending on your server setup, that might have been it already.

 If it doesn't work out of the box, try a nginx site configuration like the following.